 Compression garments are meant to enhance and increase blood circulation and rid your body of potentially harmful fluids.

 Compression garments can be used for vascular cases, lymphedema, and those with diabetes.
 At Tierney Orthotics and Prosthetics, we offer a full lineup of compression garments and can custom fit these garments to meet your specific and ongoing needs.
-In fact, we are known throughout the Winston-Salem, North Carolina area, including Kernersville, North Wilkesboro, Lexington, and Greensboro, as the place to turn for custom-made compression garments.
+In fact, we are known throughout the Winston-Salem, North Carolina area as the place to turn for custom-made compression garments.

 Our compression garments come from top suppliers we have scrupulously vetted to ensure exceptional quality and the best possible results for our patients.
 After referral to our office, our team will carefully come up with a comprehensive plan of care, in partnership with your treating physician, so you not only receive superior compression garments, but also the care you need to heal and move forward.

 4 Tips for Wearing Compression Garments

 Compression garments are a non-invasive way to improve your body’s circulation and speed up the healing process following surgery or an injury.
 If we recently provided you with compression garments at Tierney Orthotics and Prosthetics, here are some tips for getting the most out of the process: